 And in case you own an anemometer, it’s useful to know that the Mavic Pro can fly in winds of up to 19–24 mph (29–38 kph).

 As a long time DSLR user, I finally made the switch to a mirrorless camera.
-I feel that the best mirrorless cameras nowadays are at par, or better than their DSLR counterparts.
+I feel that the best mirrorless cameras nowadays are on par, or better than their DSLR counterparts.

-I use the Peak Design Capture Clip to hang my camera to my backpack.
+I use the Peak Design Capture Clip to hang my camera onto my backpack.

 The clip attaches to my backpack’s shoulder strap, from which I can hang my camera.
 This is extremely convenient when I am walking with a camera and want to free my hands.
 Instead of returning my DSLR to my bag, this allows for easy storage and access.